Skip to content

 DECEMBER 2020

-After much thought, Sandra Battaglini steps down as the President of CASC.
-Monty Scott becomes the new President.
+After spearheading the movement and launching CASC, Sandra Battaglini steps down as President of CASC and Monty Scott steps up to lead the charge as new President.

 EMERGENCY RELIEF FUND HELP OVER 50 COMEDIANS

-The Emergency Relief Fund for Canadian Comedians helped over 50 comedians with a $500 each.
+The Emergency Relief Fund for Canadian Comedians distributed one-time relief grants of $500 to over 50 comedians.

 EMERGENCY RELIEF FUND PASSES $30,000

-The Emergency Relief Fund for Canadian Comedians passes the $30,000 mark with the help of the community.
+The Emergency Relief Fund for Canadian Comedians surpasses the $30,000 mark with the help of the community.

 EMERGENCY RELIEF FUND PASSES $10,000